Pembrolizumab for Early Triple-Negative Breast Cancer

 Source: View publication →

-In patients with high-risk, early-stage triple-negative breast cancer, the addition of pembrolizumab to neoadjuvant chemotherapy, followed by adjuvant pembrolizumab, significantly improved both pathological complete response and event-free survival compared to chemotherapy alone.
+In patients with early-stage triple-negative breast cancer, the addition of neoadjuvant and adjuvant pembrolizumab to standard chemotherapy significantly increased the pathological complete response rate and showed early improvements in event-free survival compared to chemotherapy alone.

 Key Findings